RxSwiftCommunity/RxController/document/chapter3-viewcontroller.md

 }()
 ```

-**The view definition closurecontains the properties and methods of this view only.**
+**The view definition closure contains the properties and methods of this view only.**

 ### Define child view controllers